hashobject/blog.hashobject.com/resources/posts/20131227-hacker-school-vs-finnish-education-system.md

 ## Minimal structure

-You have very minimal structure to education both in Finland and in Hacker School.
+They have very minimal structure to education both in Finland and in Hacker School.
 It helps to focus on things students want to study themself, things they are passionate about.
 Students motivated to learn are the biggest advantage of any educational system.

 ## No grades

 Why do wee need grades?
-It's just refreshing when you can spent time leaning what you like instead of thinking how to get the highest grade.
+It's refreshing when you can spent time leaning what you like instead of thinking how to get the highest grade.

 ## Collaborative environment